sheilasaia/agu-2019-coding-help-desk/README.md

 6. I've never heard of this event at the AGU Fall Meeting.
 How did the Coding Help Desk get started?  <br> <br>
 The AGU 2018 Fall Meeting in Washington, DC marked the first year of the Coding Help Desk.
 Sheila Saia and Sam Zipper started it in hopes of building a tight-knit coding community within AGU.
 Coding skills are becoming increasingly important for geophysicists in the age of "Big Data".
 Connecting with other AGU members, whether they are beginner or expert coders, can help advance coding training and effective use of coding tools for geoscience applications.

+7. I'm a coding whiz but could really use some data management and data sharing help.
+Can you help me? <br> <br>
+Some of us might be comfortable answering these questions but a better bet is for you to visit our friends over at [Earth Science Information Partners (ESIP)](https://www.esipfed.org/).
+ESIP is hosting a Data Help Desk at AGU 2019!
+They'll offer one-on-one data management help as well as data management and literacy workshops that are open to all AGU attendees.
+To learn more about the Data Help Desk, please visit [this site](https://copdess.org/data-fairs/2019-data-fair-at-agu-fall-meeting/).

-7. (Anything we forgot?
+8. (Anything we forgot?
 Please submit a GitHub pull request or email Sheila at ssaia at ncsu dot edu to add another FAQ.)